Shahid9370/Movie-Recommendation-System/README.md

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend (Optional):** Can easily be connected with a backend using technologies like Node.js, Python (Flask/Django), or others for dynamic data handling.
 - **Other Tools/Frameworks:** Bootstrap for UI components (optional)
-- **Deployment:** GitHub Pages / Netlify / Any hosting platform you are using

 ## Installation